thanasaksrisuwan/market-data-kline/README.md

 ## Overview

-The **Market Data** project is a Vue 3 application designed to display financial market data using real-time charts.
+The **Market Data** project is designed to display financial market data using real-time charts.
 It uses the `lightweight-charts` library to create interactive candlestick charts and manages WebSocket connections to fetch and display data.

 ## Features